Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

 There are, however, other possible sources of imprecision in the mapping, such as those implied by incorrect assumptions in the model construction, or also the presence of noise and incompleteness in the observations of the properties of the original entity.
 This can also imply in a less accurate and less complete description being obtained in Domain B.

 For all the reasons discussed above, the mapping $f$ can be imprecise and non-bijective, leading to errors in the reconstruction of the original entity from its description.
-In the case off being non-bijective, the inverse mapping can result in more than one potential entity in Domain A, so that it is necessary to impose some restriction on the modeling (an approach knows as regularization, e.g.~\cite{Lu2013}), so that one of the recovered instances can be selected as being, potentially, the most likely and accurate.
+In the case of being non-bijective, the inverse mapping can result in more than one potential entity in Domain A, so that it is necessary to impose some restriction on the modeling (an approach knows as regularization, e.g.~\cite{Lu2013}), so that one of the recovered instances can be selected as being, potentially, the most likely and accurate.

 Possible such restrictions may include the expected number of nodes, edges, and/or other properties.
-In the case of the example in Figure~\ref{Figura3}, the chosen inverse mapping, selected by the set of restrictions $R$, is identified by an asterisk.
+In the case of the example in Figure~\ref{graphs}, the chosen inverse mapping, selected by the set of restrictions $R$, is identified by an asterisk.
 The error $\Delta$ of the reconstruction can then be quantified by taking some distance between the original entity and the selected reconstruction.
 It seems reasonable to understand that more complex entities will lead to less accurate mappings and descriptions, ultimately implying in larger reconstruction errors $\Delta$.
 This line of reasoning leads to a possible alternative definition of complexity as:

-In other words, the complexity of an entity would be related (not necessarily in the linear sense) to the sum of the cost of obtaining a putative mapping $f$ and its inverse $f^{-1}$, as well as the cost associated to the error in the recovery (or prediction) of the original entity and operation of the respectively obtained solution.
+where $cost(f)$ is the development cost, and $cost(\Delta)$ is the error and operation expenses.
+In other words, the complexity of an entity would be related (not necessarily in the linear sense) to the sum of the cost of obtaining the model, as well as the cost associated to the error in the recovery (or prediction) of the original entity and operation of the respectively obtained solution.
 We can also consider the following more general definition:

-where $cost(f)$ is the development cost, and $cost(\Delta)$ is the error and operation expenses.
+where $g()$ is a potentially generic function integrating the modeling and operation costs.

-The formula above reflects the hypothesis that the complexity of the original entity or phenomenon would be given by a function $g()$ of the two considered costs,and very likely in such a way that higher development and operation costs would reflect in higher complexity.
+The formula above reflects the hypothesis that the complexity of the original entity or phenomenon would be given by a function $g()$ of the two considered costs, and very likely in such a way that higher development and operation costs would reflect in higher complexity.
+This function is not fixed in order to better adapt to the demands and characteristics of each specific situation.